cyocum/cyocum.github.io/_posts/2020-06-26-Making-IrishGen-SPARQL-Part-I.md

 by looking at this query.
-Whatever the actual underlying cause, the query demonstrates something that would need to be done painstakingly by hand with an even larger margin for error than using a Triplestore to do the calcuation for the user.
+Whatever the actual underlying cause, the query demonstrates something that would need to be done painstakingly by hand with an even larger margin for error than using a Triplestore to do the calculation for the user.
 Large aggregate questions about medieval Ireland can now be asked and answered with a greater degree of confidence.